krakend/krakend-cors/README.md

 ## Configuration

 You need to add an ExtraConfig section to the configuration to enable the CORS middleware.
+At least one option should be defined.

-- `allow_origins` list of strings (must be defined or the middleware will be disabled, you can also use a wildcard)
+- `allow_origins` list of strings (you can also use a wildcard, leaving it empty allows all origins too)
 - `allow_headers` list of strings
 - `allow_methods` list of strings
 - `expose_headers` list of strings